MFahad777/Typy-js/README.md

 ## Validation.notIn(validation_options)

-A function that returns a validation middleware defined by the user.
+A function that returns a validation middleware for blacklisting values.

 `validation_options (Required)`
 - `message (Required)`: A custom message.